LinuxJedi/AmigaRGBtoHDMI/Amiga2000Slot/README.md

 ## Sparkles in the image

 There are a few things to try.
 First if the sparkling is extreme, try swapping the Denise/Super Denise jumper to the opposite setting, this changes the clock used for the RGB timing.
-Then you can try a 47pF capacitor in C6 and using 74VHC ICs insteadl of 74LVC.
+Then you can try a 47pF capacitor in C6 and using 74VHC ICs instead of 74LVC.